psycopg/psycopg/docs/advanced/async.rst

 connection only to receive notifications, the simplest way is to consume the `Connection.notifies` generator.
 The generator can be stopped using `!close()`.
-Starting from Psycopg 3.2, the method supports options to receive notifications only for a certain time or up to a certain number.
+Starting from Psycopg 3.2, the method supports options to receive notifications only for a certain time and/or up to a certain number.

 .. note::